-“Though the fig tree may not blossom, Nor fruit be on the vines; Though the labor of the olive may fail…Yet I will rejoice in the LORD, I will joy in the God of my salvation.”
-(Hab.
-3:17–18 NKJ.)
+Although the fig tree shall not blossom, Neither shall fruit be in the vines; The labour of the olive shall fail….: Yet I will rejoice in the Lord, I will joy in the God of my salvation (Habakkuk 3:17–18 KJV)

 Is there a fig tree that is not blossoming in your life right now?

 Apply the Word